maxhr-0x90/TSaMP-Hugo/content/posts/progress.md

 fact that being solved means no money.
 Which would be quite a flaw in my master plan.

-Onto the obvious; any problem in the [Compression Level: Dangerous](/posts/the_problems/#compression-level-dreadful) are a clear sign of the lack of interest and knowledge -- mostly the latter -- in those problems.
+Onto the obvious; any problem in the [Compression Level: Dangerous](/posts/the_problems/#compression-level-dreadful) are a clear sign of the lack of interest and knowledge --mostly the latter-- in those problems.
 It thus seems imperative to eliminate them.
 So no *Hodge conjecture*, and no *Yang–Mills existence and mass gap*.